-Nangai had applied for the post of a woman police constable.
+Nangai (name changed) had applied for the post of a woman police constable.
 The Tamil Nadu Uniformed Services Recruitment Board, Chennai (“the board”) conducted application tests.
 Nangai’s application was successful.
 She received an order of appointment from the Superintendent of Police at Karur district.

 During the course of her training at the Police Recruit School in Vellore, she underwent a medical examination.
 The examination declared that she was “transgender” on the basis of chromosomal pattern and genitalia.
 This contradicted her birth certificate, medical records, and educational certificates.